sinamics/uavcast/README.md

 Upon opening, you should be prompted to open the project in a **remote container**.
 This will build a container on top of the base uavcast container with all the development dependencies installed.
 This ensures everyone uses a consistent development environment without the need to install any dependencies on your host machine.

+If vscode does not start the remote container automatically, use hotkeys: `ctrl + shift + p` and select `Remote-Container: Rebuild and Reopen container`

-After starting the container first time, it will install some additional package, give it few minutes to complete.
+After starting the container for the first time, it will install some additional package, give it few minutes to complete.
 ![install](https://i.ibb.co/6XWg1sV/Skjermbilde-2022-01-19-202346.png)

 ### Run uavcast from the command line